-While there are examples of CWPs having travelled many tens of thousands of miles without or before failure, none-the-less, every few months or so, we hear the tragic story of a club member whose car has become immobilised because of CWP failure.
+or before failure, none-the-less, every few months or so, we hear the tragic story of a club member whose car has become immobilised because of CWP failure.

 Were the problem to be just the loss of the CWP itself, it would be bad enough.
-However, the situation can be one of either a "clean break" or a "dirty break", as David Gries so eloquently puts it.

-In the clean break situation, the piece(s) of broken gear tooth fall into the bottom of the transmission case, and the prudent driver, hearing something amiss, stops his vehicle and doesn't proceed.
-He "only" has to find a replacement CWP and rebuild it into the transmission.

-In the more tragic and not uncommon dirty break situation, the broken tooth after falling to the bottom of the box, is picked up and jams between the crown-wheel and pinion gears themselves.
-This may occur immediately on breakage of the tooth, or commonly, if the imprudent or unwary driver ignores the characteristic clicking due to the missing tooth and "pushes on", the broken piece subsequently picks between the moving gear faces.
+However, the situation can be one of either a 'clean break' or a 'dirty break, as David Gries so eloquently puts it.
+In the clean break situation, the piece[s] of broken gear tooth fall into the bottom of the transmission case, and the prudent driver, hearing something amiss, stops his vehicle and does not proceed.
+He'only' has to find a replacement CWP and rebuild it into the transmission.
+In the more tragic and not uncommon dirty break situation, the broken tooth, after falling to the bottom of the box, is picked up and jams between the crown-wheel and pinion gears themselves.
+This may occur immediately on breakage of the tooth, or commonly, if the imprudent or unwary driver ignores the characteristic clicking due to the missing tooth and pushes on, the broken piece subsequently picks between the moving gear faces.

 The result is usually very sad.
-The momentum of the car, conveyed from the road-wheels through the transmission, causes the still-rotating crown wheel and pinion to be strongly wedged apart by the presence of the "foreign object" jammed between them.
-The usual result is that sufficient lateral force is generated to actually split the gearbox housing (and bell housing?), and incidently to deposit the transmission oi lon the roadway beneath.
+The momentum of the car. conveyed from the road-wheels through the transmission, causes the still-rotating crown-wheel and pinion to be strongly wedged apart by the presence of the 'foreign object' jammed between them.
+The usual result is that sufficient lateral force is generated to actually split the gearbox and bell housings, and incidentally to deposit the transmission oil on the roadway beneath.
 It is possible that other gears in the transmission will be damaged also by the shock loadings.
 All in all, not a pretty sight!
-Now the Tractionist must find not only another CWP but also another gearbox casing and possibly other bits as well.
+Now the Tractionist must find not only another CWP but also another gearbox casing and possibly other parts as well.
 Even spare casings are now difficult to come by.

-Admittedly, opinions vary a bit, and almost certainly, having a properly adjusted CWP is a better bet than plugging fervently onwards with a pig-in-a-poke type of setup of uncertain background.
+Admittedly, opinions vary a bit, and almost certainly, having a properly adjusted CWP is a better bet than plugging fervently onwards with a pig-in-a-poke type of set up of uncertain background.

-However, any CWP you come across now (except the few newly-made ones) will be many years old, probably have done a lot of work, and probably have fatigue and worn case-hardening added to any "built-in" shortcomings.
-While insentitive clutch operation and violent acceleration on hard surfaces may increase the risk of CWP failures, there are stories of that ominous "snap" sound occuring when gently backing out from the curb, especially when the car is cold.
+However, any CWP you come across now [except the few newly-made ones] will be many years old, probably have done a lot of work, and probably have fatigue and worn case-hardening added to any 'built-in' shortcomings.
+While insensitive clutch operation and violent acceleration on hard surfaces may increase the risk of CWP failures, there are stories of that ominous 'snap' sound occurring when gently backing out from the curb, especially when the car is cold.

-Thus, I believe it is no exaggeration to consider any Traction gearbox still fitted with an original-type CWP as a potential time-bomb, just waiting to cause serious and expensive damage to your Tractioning pleasure.
+Thus, I believe it is no exaggeration to consider any Traction gearbox still fitted with an original-type CWP as a potential time bomb, just waiting to cause serious and expensive damage to your Tractioning pleasure.